-Compared with food-secure participants, those with severe food insecurity had nearly twofold lower odds for high vegetable scores (Fig. 1 and online supplementary material, Supplemental Table 1).
-The odds were lower also for scores in sugar-sweetened beverages (SSB), fibre-rich grains, fruits and berries, vegetable oil, fish, nuts and seeds and milk, both before and after adjustment for sociodemographic factors.
-On the contrary, compared with food-secure participants, those with severe food insecurity had 1·15-fold odds of having a higher (more optimal) score in red and processed meat.
+Compared with food-secure participants, those with severe food insecurity had nearly twofold lower odds for high vegetable score (Figure 1 and Supplemental Table 1).
+The odds were lower also for scores in sugar-sweetened beverages (SSBs), fibre-rich grains, fruits and berries, vegetable oil, fish, nuts and seeds, and milk, both before and after adjustment for sociodemographic factors.
+On the contrary, compared with food-secure participants, those with severe food insecurity had 1.15-fold odds of having a higher (more optimal) score in red and processed meat.
 The odds did not differ between the food security levels in the scores for fat spreads and snacks.